Cavorter/cavort/content/posts/2007-04-06-comic-thoughts-iron-man-disassembled.md

 ---
 <div class='microid-mailto+http:sha1:959d6695210329b67675911641057aff39b1c9d4'>

-<a href="http://resolute.livejournal.com">A friend</a> recently bought the Iron Man Disassembled tpb and <a href="http://resolute.livejournal.com/274096.html?thread=1258160#t1258160">I mentioned how I had thought it was one of the worst Iron Man stories in quite awhile</a>.
+[A friend](http://resolute.livejournal.com) recently bought the Iron Man Disassembled tpb and [I mentioned how I had thought it was one of the worst Iron Man stories in quite awhile](http://resolute.livejournal.com/274096.html?thread=1258160#t1258160).
 Unfortunately when challenged for specifics I actually couldn't quite remember why, but I did remember the story leaving a bad taste in my mouth that was only fixed four issues into Warren Ellis rebooting the series not too long afterwards.
 So I borrowed her copy and figured out what I thought the problems were.

 I think I should preface this by saying a few things about what I think about Iron Man.
 As some people who know me already know, I have a deep and abiding enjoyment of Marvel's team book, The Avengers.
 I got hooked with issue #31 of West Coast Avengers (I should really write something someday about that particular issue) and have since managed to assemble (heh) a great majority of a full run of issues of the main Avengers and probably close to 98% of the spin-offs and related titles.
 But the solo books for a lot of the characters have not really been nearly as interesting to me.
 I think it mostly has to do with enjoying the interplay between multiple important characters in a story rather than focusing on a primary hero and their entourage.
 That said I have significant runs of both Captain America and Iron Man and at various times have even been a regular reader of both series but it has always been easy for me to drop the titles when they get stupid.
 Just to pull out a random example: I have never, ever, ever seen an Iron Man story involving time travel to the middle ages that was not entirely stupid.